spcrepeau/Docker-Stack/access_management/README.md

 ### Notes

-* Uses PUID and PGID environment variables to run rootless.
+* Rootless: Uses PUID and PGID environment variables.
-* Setup reverse proxy for this app, but point to the authentik port instead. <https://docs.wizarr.dev/using-wizarr/single-sign-on-sso#authentik-other>
+* Reverse Proxy: Setup reverse proxy for this app, but point to the authentik port instead. <https://docs.wizarr.dev/using-wizarr/single-sign-on-sso#authentik-other>
+* Notifications: None at this time.
-* In the authentik provider, edit the unauthenticated paths to include the regex exceptions in the above URL.
+* Authentication: Create authentik app and proxy provider.
+In the authentik provider, edit the unauthenticated paths to include the regex exceptions in the above URL.
 Remove the dash and quotes from each line.